 Rinpung Dzong - The 'fortress of the heap of jewels', built in 1646 by Shabdrung Ngawang Namgyal.
-The approach to the Dzong is through a traditional covered bridge (called the Nemi Zam) and then up a paved stone path running alongside the imposing outerwalls.
+The approach to the Dzong is through a traditional covered bridge (called the Nemi Zam) and then up a paved stone path running alongside the imposing outer walls.

-Day 22: Paro Meals: B, L, D
+Day 22: Paro

-This morning experience what is sure to be a highlight of your time in Bhutan - hike to the Taktsang Monastery (Tigers Nest)!
-Drive approximately 20 minutes to the start point for a hike to Taktsang Monastery.
+This morning, experience what is sure to be a highlight of your time in Bhutan - a hike to the Taktsang Monastery (Tiger's Nest)!
+Drive approximately 20 minutes to the start point.
 The moderate hike takes all morning, after which a vegetarian lunch is served at the cafeteria located inside the Monastery, which is run by monks.
-Return to Paro in the afternoon, visiting Kyichu Lhakhang, (if time permits) one of the oldest and most sacred temples of the Kingdom.
+Return to Paro in the afternoon, visiting Kyichu Lhakhang (if time permits), one of the oldest and most sacred temples of the Kingdom.

-Please note: The trek to the Taktsang Monastery is very steep in some places and can be unstable on foot, particularly on the downward leg as the steps (close to 800 of them) are only found between the viewpoint and the monastery with the remainder of the path being dirt.
-Despite this, the journey is certainly worthwhile on account of the superb views enroute.
+Please note: The trek to the Taktsang Monastery is very steep in some places and can be unstable on foot, particularly on the downward leg as the steps (close to 800 of them) are only found between the view point and the monastery with the remainder of the path being dirt.
+Despite this, the journey is certainly worthwhile on account of the superb views en route.
 If you have mobility issues or dislike heights, you may struggle to undertake this trek.
 Please speak to your National Escort or local guide if you have any concerns.
 Please read the Taktsang Monastery section of the travel information below for more details on today's hike.